sidney3172/gwt-chartjs/README.md

 gwt-chartjs
 =======

-Wrapper for Chart.js library for Google Web Toolkit
+Wrapper for <a href="http://www.chartjs.org/">Chart.Js</a> library for Google Web Toolkit.
+Original java-script project available on <a href="https://github.com/nnnick/Chart.js">GitHub</a>

 This project is not yet released, so you need to manually build it.
 Later this project will be available at maven central